neo4jrb/neo4j-core/README.md

 ## Version 3.0 Specification

+The neo4j-core version 3.0 uses the java Neo4j 2.0 jar and/or the Neo4j Server 2.0 API.
+This mean that it should work on
+Ruby implementation and not just JRuby.

-The neo4j-core version 3.0 uses the java Neo4j 2.0 jars and takes advantage of the new label feature in order to do mappings between `Neo4j::Node` (java objects) and your own ruby classes.
+It uses the new label feature in order to do mappings between `Neo4j::Node` (java objects) and your own ruby classes.

 The code base for the 3.0 should be smaller and simpler to maintain because there is less work to be done in the Ruby layer but also by removing features that are too complex or not that useful.